alejoloaiza/ffxbluetest/README.md

 - config.go -> Responsible for loading and having the config values.
 - main_test.go -> Responsible for Unit testing and Benchmark test methods.

+## Error handling:
+I usually use the github.com/pkg/errors library for handling errors and early returns technique is also recommended in Golang, so I always try to use it.

 ## Assumptions:
-- If the "POST /articles" API receives an article request with the same ID (Already exists), will not update it, articles can be created only once.
+- If the "POST /articles" API receives an article request with the same ID (Already exists), will not update it, It will show an error, articles can be created only once.

 ## Benchmarks:
 Luckily, Golang its so good that has a benchmark package included, I dont need to install anything new to run the benchmarks, just create a couple of unit testing files, run a command and we are done.